Parameter-unbounded convergence of Crossed-Secant accelerated Uzawa and penalty-splitted algorithms for frictionless contact: Numerical results

 Numerical experiments presented in this section are performed using the \textsc{Cast3M}~\cite{CEA_CAST3M_2023} finite element solver developed at CEA (French Alternative Energies and Atomic Energy Commission).
 In all simulations, the resulting linear systems were solved using the direct linear solver (based here on a Crout factorization) available in \textsc{Cast3M}.
 The computations were run on a dual-socket Intel Xeon Silver 4114 workstation clocked at 2.20 GHz, equipped with 64 GB of RAM.

 For all numerical examples and tested methods, we define the convergence criterion by

-The convergence is verified if $\boldsymbol{r}^i \le \epsilon$ with the convergence tolerance set to $\epsilon~=~10^{-12}$, see Algorithm~\ref{alg:algo_uni}.
+The convergence is verified if ${r}^i \le \epsilon$ with the convergence tolerance set to $\epsilon~=~10^{-12}$, see Algorithm~\ref{alg:algo_uni}.

 Moreover, the theoretical sufficient upper bound given in Eq.~\eqref{eq:uzawa_rho_bounds} for the augmentation parameter $\rho$ or the penalty coefficient $k_N$ has been evaluated using $\left\| \bB \right \|_2 = 1$, as suggested in the literature~\cite{ALART1991,HUANG2022}.
-For the Hertzian contact problem, we found an upper bound of approximately $3.9 \cdot 10^3$, for the industrial test case the upper bound is about $1.4 \cdot 10^4$, while for the multi-domain contact case it is around $3.2 \cdot 10^4$.
-From a numerical perspective, the standard Uzawa and penalty-splitting algorithms can handle higher values before divergence is observed.
-Accordingly, for numerical simulations, the threshold guaranteeing convergence is of $10^4$ for the Hertzian contact problem, and $10^5$ for both the industrial and multi-domain contact cases.
+For the Hertzian contact problem, we found an upper bound of approximately $3.9 \cdot 10^3$, for the industrial test case the upper bound is about $2 \cdot 10^3$, while for the multi-domain contact case it is around $3.2 \cdot 10^4$.
+From a numerical perspective, the standard Uzawa and penalty-splitting algorithms can sometimes handle higher values before divergence is observed.
+Accordingly, for numerical simulations, the threshold guaranteeing convergence is of $10^4$ for the Hertzian contact problem, $10^3$ for the industrial example, and $10^5$ for the multi-domain contact cases.

 For both Uzawa and penalty-splitted fixed-point formulations, we compare the different acceleration techniques introduced in Section~\ref{s:acceleration}: \begin{itemize} \item \textbf{FISTA + AR}: FISTA scheme with adaptive restart (AR), see Algorithm~\ref{alg:FISTA}; \item \textbf{Anderson-1}: Anderson-1 acceleration, see Algorithm~\ref{alg:accelAnderson}; \item \textbf{Anderson-1 + AR}: Anderson-1 acceleration with adaptive restart, see Algorithm~\ref{alg:accelAnderson_restart}; \item \textbf{Crossed-Secant}: Crossed-Secant acceleration, see Algorithm~\ref{alg:accelCS}. \end{itemize}